 People have a right to step away from the community, so it’s important that we respect that and don’t pull them away by lighting their phone up like a Christmas tree.

-- By default use @here, for emergencies (e.g major raids, etc) you can use @everyone
+- By default use @here, for emergencies (e.g heavy assets tackled) tag @everyone.

 - Don’t ping for stupid reasons, I don’t want my phone buzzing because you pulled your souffle out of the oven and want to share a photo